William Inge: Death and legacy

-Inge died of suicide by carbon monoxide poisoning on June 10, 1973, at the Hollywood home he shared with his sister, Helene.
+Inge died of suicide by carbon monoxide poisoning on June 10, 1973, at the Hollywood, Los Angeles home he shared with his sister, Helene.
 He was 60 years old.
 Inge is buried at Mt.
 Hope Cemetery in his hometown of Independence, Kansas.

 Inge has a star on the St. Louis Walk of Fame.

 Beginning with the premiere of Come Back, Little Sheba in 1950, Inge became wealthy from the success of his plays and movies.
 On the advice of his financial advisors, he began to buy works of contemporary art so he could reduce his taxes by donating them to museums.
 According to his biographer, “He bought only what he liked, but had excellent fortune in choosing what was going to become valuable...” [e.g. works by de Kooning, Pollock, and Modigliani].
 Inge liked the modern art he bought because “in its abstractions and distortions” he saw “a reflection of the distorted times in which he...lived, the times he...tried to portray” in his written work.
 He donated a total of ten contemporary paintings to the Nelson Gallery in Kansas City, Missouri.

 A black box theater is named for William Inge in Murphy Hall at the University of Kansas.

 Inge is a member of the American Theater Hall of Fame, inducted posthumously in 1979.

 Since 1982, Independence Community College's William Inge Center for the Arts in his hometown has sponsored the annual William Inge Theatre Festival to honor playwrights.
 Prominent actors, directors, and writers come from Broadway and Hollywood to attend.
 The William Inge Collection at the college is the most extensive collection of Inge material, including 400 manuscripts, films, correspondence, theater programs, and other related items.

 The March 2008 issue of The Brooklyn Rail featured interviews by playwright Adam Kraar of former Inge House resident playwrights Marcia Cebulska, Catherine Filloux, Caridad Svich, Lydia Stryk, and Alice Tuan, relating how Inge's life and work has influenced them.